- 16 Crucial Beginner Drummer Tips

 - Include grooves – Many of the best drum solos begin with a groove, followed by fills that create new grooves or fills that become increasingly complex.

 One of the most crucial drumming basics is how loud you play the cymbals in relation to the drums.
-However, not a lot of drummers pay attention to this.
+However, not a lot of beginner drummers pay attention to this.

 When playing the basic drum beat, make sure that the cymbals are quieter than the drums.
 When changing the volume of instruments, make sure you do not lose tempo or intensity.
 You can repeat this exercise with the snare and kick drum.

 When you focus on the different instruments and volumes, your hands and feet will be trained to respond to musical situations more appropriately.

 After we have thoroughly covered all things you need to be aware of when start drumming, we can move on to the practical part.